pulsar-edit/atom-ui/README.md

+# :lock: This is part of the core Pulsar repos and is now archived for that reason.

 > :warning: Note: This package is now a part of the [core Atom repository](https://github.com/atom/atom/tree/master/static/atom-ui), please direct all issues and pull requests there in the future!

 # :sparkles: Atom UI :sparkles: